julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

 > 10 = 1010<sub>2</sub>.

-Now, it's necessary to understand very little about [Number theory](https://en.wikipedia.org/wiki/Number_theory) basics: **Euclid's Division Algorithm**
+Now, it's necessary to understand very little about [Number theory](https://en.wikipedia.org/wiki/Number_theory) basics: **Euclid's Division Algorithm**.

-It's about multiples and divisors of integer numbers and states the follow:
+In summary, It's about multiples and divisors of integer numbers and states the follow:

 > Suppose _n_ is a natural number (i.e, 1, 2, 3, ..., etc.) not null (n > 0).<br>
 > If _m_ is a natural number, so _m_ is a multiple of _n_ OR is between two consecutive multiples of _m_.<br>